Nathan Brown

 Cereal Bingo Ad (2024)

-Unfortunately, this video was only posted on the offical housing Instagram account's story for 24 hours due to requiring an (at minimum) 3 week long process for any Instagram reels to be posted to the cpp.uhsevents account, and for the video to be created primarily by the seperate social media team who ran the account.
+Unfortunately, this video was only posted on the official housing Instagram account's story for 24 hours due to requiring an (at minimum) 3 week long process for any Instagram reels to be posted to the cpp.uhsevents account, and for the video to be created primarily by the separate social media team who ran the account.
 This was really disappointing because I had had the idea for the event, had the idea for the video, and executed the idea fully within about 4 days.
 Since the event had to be planned on extremely short notice (less than a week), it was literally impossible to go through with the normal process to get the video posted, and I think the quality of the video really deserved an exception in that case.
-For some reason the social media manager didn't see eye to eye with me on this, and it wasn't able to stay on the UHS account, but at least I got to excercise the video making muscles that I hadn't flexed in a while.
+For some reason the social media manager didn't see eye to eye with me on this, and it wasn't able to stay on the UHS account, but at least I got to exercise the video making muscles that I hadn't flexed in a while.

 Time Spent: 8 hours